-- The head teacher will ensure that all staff are fully inducted, are made aware of the school's safeguarding and child protection policy and procedures, behaviour principles, relationships policy, staff code of conduct and Children Missing from Education policy and that staff are fully aware of their role in implementing these. - The designated safeguarding lead will ensure that all staff are fully inducted with regard to the school child protection procedures and that they receive safeguarding and child protection training on a two-yearly basis. - The head teacher will keep a central record of all statutory and other training undertaken by staff members, governors and volunteers. - School staff and governors will receive multi-agency safeguarding training provided by Camden Safeguarding Children Board at the relevant level. - As well as basic safeguarding training, the designated safeguarding lead and their deputy will receive specific training on their role and other relevant multi-agency training courses provided by Camden SCB. - School staff will also receive training on the use of the Common Assessment Framework assessment and referral process as part of their safeguarding training.
+- The head teacher will ensure that all staff are fully inducted, are made aware of the school's safeguarding and child protection policy and procedures, behaviour principles, relationships policy, staff code of conduct and Children Missing from Education policy and that staff are fully aware of their role in implementing these. - The designated safeguarding lead will ensure that all staff are fully inducted with regard to the school child protection procedures and that they receive safeguarding and child protection training on a two-yearly basis.
+The lead will also ensure all staff have read KCSIE (2019)(Part One and Annex A) - The head teacher will keep a central record of all statutory and other training undertaken by staff members, governors and volunteers. - School staff and governors will receive multi-agency safeguarding training provided by Camden Safeguarding Children Board at the relevant level. - As well as basic safeguarding training, the designated safeguarding lead and their deputy will receive specific training on their role and other relevant multi-agency training courses provided by Camden SCB. - School staff will also receive training on the use of the Common Assessment Framework assessment and referral process as part of their safeguarding training.